cymatis/YOLOv4-Tiny-CPU/README.md

 # YOLOv4-Tiny-CPU
 ## MSCOCO Performance Comparison
-Model was trained by using MSCOCO trainval 2017 datasets and test with OpenCV Deep learning module.
+Model was trained by using MSCOCO trainval 2017 datasets and tested with OpenCV Deep learning module.
 mAP was calculated from the codaLab competition with MSCOCO testdev2019.
 YOLOv4-Tiny-CPU used the anchor values calculated for MSCOCO train data.
 Name of CPU indicate the FPS on the device.